 Cross-Cut Shredders: The Versatile Workhorse

-Cross-cut shredders represent a significant upgrade in security.
-They cut paper both lengthwise and crosswise, creating small, confetti-like pieces.
-This dual-action cutting makes reconstruction far more difficult.
+Cross-cut shredders offer a significant security upgrade by cutting paper both lengthwise and crosswise into small, confetti-like pieces.
+This dual-action cutting makes reconstruction much more difficult.

 - Pros: Good balance of speed and security (P-3, P-4), suitable for most confidential documents, widely available.